-Rory turned to Honey.
+Rory nodded.
 “Open the surgery pack and table drape pack, then go tie Jen up.
-I’ll get started,” he said as he took his place on Zoe’s right side.
+I’ll get started,” Rory said as he took his place on Zoe’s right side.

 Rory placed four sterile towels to outline the surgery site on top of the belly, securing them to each other and the skin using sharp pincher clamps.
 The towels were secured onto the patient when the pincers were closed.
 The towels maintained a sterile barrier around the surgery site that wouldn't move.

 Returning to the drape pack, Rory picked up the final curtain, a big folded piece of material.
 He waited for Jen to assume her place across the surgery table.

 "Sure," Jen nodded and extended her gloved hands to his.